 I love to hike.
 But honestly, it’s been a little challenging to go hiking since having kids.
 On our recent trip to Kauai, we were kidless and therefore excited about being able to do some hiking at our leisure.
 While we didn’t have kids to slow us down, we did have to contend with a lot of rain during our stay.
 This meant that what could have been long day hikes turned into short treks, but they were spectacular nonetheless.
-If you’re looking for short hikes on Kauai, these three might be for you: (and check out my 30 things to do: Kauai!)
+If you’re looking for short hikes on Kauai, these three might be for you.

 Three Fun, Short Hikes: Kauai